 Extending Formulas Across Rows or Columns

 Extending a cell formula across many rows and columns can strain system resources and may cause Origin to freeze.
-In many cases, you can accomplish the same task using the F(x)= cell or the (equivalent but more powerful) Set Values dialog box.
+In many cases, you can accomplish the same task using more easily using the F(x)= cell or the (equivalent but more powerful) Set Values dialog box.

-Putting brackets around a hard row reference (e.g. B) creates an absolute cell reference to row 1.
-Putting brackets around a soft row reference (e.g. B[i]) does NOT create an absolute reference, as "[i]" is a variable that is recognized as a reference to the current row (i.e. a cell formula of "=B[i]" will return the value in column B, in the same row in which the cell formula appears).
+You can also use "[i]" to create relative row references: "[i]" is a variable that is recognized as a reference to the current row (i.e. a cell formula of "=B[i]" will return the value in column B, in the same row in which the cell formula appears).
 The following figure illustrates equivalent forms that will return the same values.